On Thursday, January 25, my images from the “Indifferent West” project will be on display at the flagship store Denham in Amsterdam, Netherlands.

 Daniel Mirer: ArchitorSpace_Vacancy

-Throughout the month of June I was in an Artist residency Program “STARRY NIGHT” Residency Program in the rural town of Truth or Consequences, New Mexico.
-During this residency I was working on the photography project “Indifferent West”.
+I was in an Artist residency Program “STARRY NIGHT” Residency Program in the rural town of Truth or Consequences, New Mexico, throughout June.
+During this residency, I was working on the photography project “Indifferent West.”
 Indifferent West is a photographic series that investigates the western American landscape and its touristic architectural sites.
-Through this project, I photograph the found and sentimental representations of the mythic frontier and the the center of American iconify.
-The images are of tourist sites, places that are familiar and cliche but that also cite that lack of a picturesque image of ideal landscape.
+Through this project, I photograph the found and sentimental representations of the mythic frontier and American iconify center.
+The images are of tourist sites, familiar places, and cliche and cite that lack of a picturesque image of an ideal landscape.

 White Sands New Mexico, Photo by Salem Krieger 2014

-For the last year Katharina Bosse, University of Bielefeld (DE), and I have been creating images of “Thingstãtten” locations.
-Thingstãtten is a term used to define outdoor Nazi cult theaters during the 1933-1945
+For the last year Katharina Bosse, University of Bielefeld (DE), and I have created “Thingstãtten” locations.
+Thingstãtten is a term used to define outdoor Nazi cult theaters during 1933-1945

-This July and Aug I have received a small start-up funding from the German government to create a body of work that will take a few years to complete.
-The funding I received is for me this summer with collaborative partner Katharina Bosse to photograph and create video images of “Thingstãtten in Deutschland".
+This July and Aug, I have received a small start-up funding from the German government to create a working body that will take a few years to complete.
+This summer, the funding I received is for me, with collaborative partner Katharina Bosse to photograph and create video images of “Thingstãtten in Deutschland."

 PHOTO_VIDEO EDU: Featured Photography Program: